killdash9/MacClam/README.md

 MacClam performs three types of scans:

-1. Live scanning: MacClam will monitor any directories you specify for activity.
+1. Active monitoring: MacClam will monitor any directories you specify for activity.
 When a file is changed or created, it will be scanned immediately.
+By default, the $HOME and Applications directories are monitored.
 2. Scheduled scanning: MacClam will perform recursive scans of directories at scheduled times.
+By default, the entire hard drive is scanned once a week.
 3. On-demand scanning: Running `MacClam.sh` with one or more file or directory arguments will scan the files or directories specified.

 In all cases, when a virus is found, it is moved to the quarantine folder.
+For active monitoring, when a virus is identified, a brief graphical notification is shown in the top-right corner.